-A Living Gospel Legend
+A Gospel Legend

-Andraé Edward Crouch is an award-winning gospel musician, recording artist, songwriter, arranger, and producer.
+an award-winning gospel musician, recording artist, songwriter, arranger, and producer.
 Born July 1, 1942 in Los Angeles, California, he was a key figure in the Christian Music movement of the 1960s and 1970s.

-Andrae Crouch now serves as Senior Pastor at the New Christ Memorial Church of God in Christ in San Fernando, California, the church founded by his parents.
+Andrae Crouch served for many years as the Senior Pastor at a church founded by his parents, the New Christ Memorial Church of God in Christ, located in San Fernando, California.

 He passed sadly in 2015 after having been hospitalized for a heart attack.
 He was 72 years old.